 The Parliamentary Education Centre

-The result was a truly special augmented reality app that is utilised as a visual enhancing aid to workshops aiming to inform, engage and empower young people with three key themes; Parliament is relevant, Parliament is yours and Parliament is evolving.
+The result is a truly special AR app, which enhances educational workshops aiming to inform, engage and empower young people with three key themes; Parliament is relevant, Parliament is yours and Parliament is evolving.

-Thanks to the app learners can experience important historical moments through the lives of key monarchs whilst providing first hand and unique access to objects they would not usually have the opportunity to see close up.
+Using this app, learners now experience important historical moments through the lives of key monarchs and political characters, whilst also gaining first hand and unique access to objects they would not usually have the opportunity to see close up.

 Speaker of the House of Commons

-The augmented reality app delivers fantastic on-brand learning messages through beautiful design, innovative content creation and a unique and interactive digital experience.
+The Peel Interactive AR app for the Parliamentary Education Service delivers fantastic on-brand learning messages through beautiful design, innovative content creation and a unique and interactive digital experience.